KEYBOARD LESSONS ONLINE

 N - Nishadham

 Note : The above swara names are for beginners.
 Notes can be remembered as white/ black keys, eg., 'R' black, 'G' white, 'M' black and so on..
-At the next level of learning, the complete swaras are introduced to the students, as below :
+We have more variations in Carnatic Music as given below :

 The 16 swara names in Carnatic are as below :